-These arrangements have not only provided relevant expertise but have also helped deliver value for money in back office functions.
+These arrangements have not only provided relevant expertise but have also helped deliver value for money in back-office functions.

-Following the procurement and construction of an energy from waste plant, more recently the Authority's focus has been on how waste is disposed of - increasing reuse, recycling, composting and recovery of energy and materials.
-The Authority has taken on the role of coordinating waste minimisation, that is, the prevention of waste arising.
+Following the procurement and construction of an energy from waste plant in 2016/17, more recently the Authority's focus has been on how waste is disposed of - increasing reuse, recycling, composting and recovery of energy and materials.
+The Authority has taken on the role of coordinating waste minimisation and supporting a longer-term push for a circular economy, with the aim of prevention of waste arising.
 This work requires close co-operation with the constituent boroughs, achieved through an agreed long term Joint Waste Management Strategy.
-A key objective of this strategy is to improve the recycling rate which is reflected in a target of 65% agreed by boroughs and support a longer term push for increased circular economy.
-To further support this strategy, the Authority's Waste Minimisation team has developed into a Circular Economy team and a Projects team to increase our capability to meet the legislative challenges ahead.
+A key objective of this strategy is to improve the recycling rate which is reflected in a target of 65% agreed by boroughs.
+To further support this strategy, the Authority's Projects team has developed into a

+Circular Economy and Net Zero team to increase our capability to meet the legislative challenges ahead.

-In west London, working in partnership with constituent boroughs, the Authority has procured cost effective and long term contracts that ensure most of the constituent boroughs' waste that cannot be recycled or composted is used to produce energy.
-These long term arrangements provide for 400,000 tonnes of waste per year to be treated at energy from waste recovery centres, and through the anaerobic digestion contract (50,000 tonnes of food waste recycling per annum, which offers significant savings in comparison to disposal of residual waste).
+Working in partnership with constituent boroughs, the Authority has procured cost effective and long-term contracts that ensure most of the constituent boroughs' waste that cannot be recycled or composted is used to produce energy.
+These long-term arrangements provide for 400,000 tonnes of waste per year to be treated at energy from waste recovery centres, and through the anaerobic digestion contract (50,000 tonnes of food waste recycling per annum, which offers significant savings in comparison to disposal of residual waste).